 (9) DCF includes Free Cash Flows prior to the Valuation Date

 Discounted Free Cash (DCF) analysis means that only the future free cash flows should be considered in the valuation exercise.
-Below example also includes historic cash flows (2013 – 2015) which is not correct from a methodological point of view.
+The example below also includes historic cash flows (2013 – 2015) which are not correct from a methodological point of view.
 If the valuation date is Dec.
-31st 2015 only cash flows from 2016 onwards should be considered.
-Each DCF valuation assumes a certain date, thus the financial model should ensure only future cash flows from that date are included in the valuation of the company.
+31st, 2015 only cash flows from 2016 onwards should be considered.
+Each DCF valuation assumes a certain date, thus, the financial model should ensure only the future cash flows from that date are included in the valuation of the company.

 (10) Implied Valuation Multiples are Out of Market

-We hope above summary gives you a good overview of the most common mistakes when doing a DCF company valuation and highlights the areas to watch out for.
-Find below also the excel files for your reference.
+So, we hope that the above summary gave you a good overview of the most common mistakes when doing a DCF company valuation and highlight the areas to watch out for.